Therapy is where you don’t have to hold it all together. Or pretend you’re fine when you’re not.

 My Approach

-Therapy with me is collaborative, interactive, and insight-driven—I won’t just sit back and nod.
-I’ll ask questions, offer observations, and help you make sense of the patterns shaping your life.
-My goal isn’t just to listen, but to help you understand yourself in a deeper way—and take action.
+• Therapy with me is collaborative, interactive, and insight-driven—I won’t just sit back and nod.
+I’ll ask questions, offer observations, and help you understand the patterns shaping your life.
+My goal isn’t just to listen—it’s to help you see yourself more clearly, and begin shifting what no longer serves you.

 My hope is that you leave our sessions feeling less alone, more connected to yourself, and equipped with the tools to reflect, grow, and heal.